Socotra buzzard: Habitat and Distribution

 Buteo socotraensis is found only on the island of Socotra, Yemen.
-The species lives in foothills and plateaux of the island, as well as places where one can find deep ravines.
+It inhabits the foothills and plateaus of the island, as well as terrain with deep ravines.
 It is usually found at altitudes between 150–800 m.
-The species requires cliffs to nest, as it does not seem to be dependent on trees.
-As such, it has been observed that it might compete for nesting grounds with other bird species such as vultures, ravens, and falcons.
-According to the most recent population surveys, it has been suggested that there are fewer than 500 individuals on the island.
+It requires cliffs to nest, and is not dependent on trees.
+It has been suggested that it may compete for nesting habitat with vultures, ravens, and falcons.
+Population surveys indicate that there are fewer than 500 individuals on the island.